About Major League Soccer

 Major League Soccer is the top-flight professional soccer league in the United States and was founded in 1996, after the country hosted the 1994 FIFA World Cup.
-MLS kicks off its 19th season on March 8, 2014.
+MLS will kick off its 21st year in March 2016.

 Eastern Conference: Western Conference:

 Montreal Impact Sporting Kansas City

 New England Revolution LA Galaxy